Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Open the Copilot Chat extension and ask the following question:

     ```
-    Create a c# record with a Parse method to for the selected FlightLogSignature property
+    Create a c# record with a Parse method for the selected FlightLogSignature property.
+The Date must be a DateTime.
     ```

+> [!Note]
+> Note the prompt engineering for the 19th century context.
+This is a good example of how to instruct Copilot to generate code that is in line with the context of the application.

 - Copilot will suggest a new `FlightLog` record type and a `Parse` method.
 The `Parse` method splits the string and assigns each part to a corresponding property.

     ```csharp
+    // Make sure to add the System.Globalization namespace
+    using System.Globalization;

     public record FlightLog
     {
         public DateTime Date { get; init; }